Webstrates/Webstrates/README.md

   v: 128,
   fileName: "cow.jpg",
   fileSize: 138666,
-  mimeType: "image/jpg"
+  mimeType: "image/jpg",
+  identifier: eddc9c8937d6447c550433c5a3f20a65
 }
 ```

 In the above example, we have uploaded an image `cow.jpg` with a size of 135 KB (138666 bytes) to version 128 of the document (the current version).
+The assets has also been given the unique identifier `eddc9c8937d6447c550433c5a3f20a65` in the system.
+When copying/restoring webstrates, files may get different version numbers, making it hard to keep track of a specific version of an asset.
+The identifier solves this, as the identifier always refers to the same version of an asset.

 Note that an asset is always attached to the newest version of a webstrate, because the philosophy of Webstrates is to never modify the history of a document, but only append to it.
 For the same reason, restoring a webstrate also doesn't modify the history, but only appends to it.
 Assets cannot be deleted, except by deleting the entire document.